 3. Briefly identify John Calvin’s context and describe how Calvin influenced American history.
+What city in America did Geneva, Switzerland influence?
 We’ll go into more detail on this in Chapter 6 (New England).

 4. Analyze how the Protestant Reformation shaped the reigns of Henry VIII and Elizabeth I of England.

 5. Contrast the drama in the Houses of Tudor and Stuart with how future colonial Americans hoped to run the country they started over a century later.

 6. Describe connections between the Protestant Reformation and American history.
 Identify one theory as to why more genuine notions of religious freedom developed in America than had in Europe.

 7. Forest-For-The-Trees check: What was the Protestant Reformation?

 British Chesapeake & New Netherland 5

 1. Analyze, over the course of this chapter, what motivated the English to colonize America.

 2. Explain how the Pocahontas-John Smith romance — mythological or not — symbolized a broader truth about the early Chesapeake.

 3. Identify what economic development saved the colony and why that created a need for cheap labor.
 Describe how Jamestown’s early struggles led to the beginning of self-rule in colonial America.